 Kill the Quarterback, a murder mystery set in Nashville, is now available on Amazon’s Kindle store.
-The introductory price is $0.99.
+The price is $4.99.
 Check the sidebar to the right to order the book.
 Click on the Preview button to read the first chapter.

 Kill the Quarterback is the first in the Mitch Sawyer mystery series.